mapequation/map-equation-similarity/README.md

 This repository also implements flow divergence, an information-theoretic divergence measure for comparing network, explained in [this paper](https://arxiv.org/abs/2401.09052).

-MapSim builds on the map equation for community detection:

 ## Setup
 To get started, create a virtual environment, activate it, and install MapSim.